Kerilk/THAPI-Tutorial/ECPAM-2023-BOF/slides.md

   * The tracing of events
     - Use low level tracing: Linux Tracing Toolkit Next Generation (LTTng):
-       - Well maintained and established (used in industry leading data-centers)
-       - Binary format, about 0.2us overhead per tracepoint (in our case)
     - Tracepoints are generated from APIs' headers
   * The parsing of the trace
-    - Use Babeltrace2 library and tools (reference parser implementation of Common Trace Format)
+    - Use Babeltrace2 library and tools
     - Pretty Printer, Tally, Timeline/Flamegraph, ...

 ### Supported APIs